ANNarchy/ANNarchy.github.io/docs/manual/Connector.md

 The lists `values` and `delays` are then created with the same size as `ranks` (important!), and filled with the desired value.
-All this information is then fed into the CSR matrix using the `add(post_rank, ranks, values, delays)` method.
+All this information is then fed into the LIL matrix using the `add(post_rank, ranks, values, delays)` method.

 !!! note